bigmlcom/python/docs/local_resources.rst

 the four JSONs for the two datasets and two models are stored.

-The ``BMLPipeline`` provides also methods to ``dump`` and ``load`` the transformers it contains, in order to save them in a cache or in the file system.
+The ``BMLPipeline`` provides also methods to ``dump`` and ``load`` the data transformers it contains, in order to save them in a cache or in the file system.
 As an example, we can create a ``BMLPipeline``, dump its contents to a file system folder and build a second pipeline from them.
 The name of the pipeline will be used as reference to know which object to load.